-Masters students need to secure a summer internship.
+During the summer semester, Masters students need to secure a summer internship.
 An exception may be granted if the advisor would rather the student continue research during the summer at Carnegie Mellon.
-You must discuss your plans for an internship with your advisor and register for the appropriate Practicum course.
-At the end of the internship you must submit an internship survey to your advisor, who will determine your pass/fail grade for the semester.
-The Practicum course and the Reading & Research course will count towards your program research requirements
+You must discuss your summer plans with your advisor and register for the appropriate course.
+Register for the Practicum course if you are going on a summer internship.
+At the end of the internship you must submit a short written report to your advisor, who will determine your pass/fail grade for the semester.
+The Practicum course and the Reading & Research course will count towards your program research requirements.

-Note: International students must apply for Curricular Practical Training (CPT) with the Office of International Education for immigration authorization for internships.
+Note: International students must apply for Curricular Practical Training (CPT) with the Office of International Education for immigration authorization for internships before committing to an internship.
 The dates of your internship must be within the dates of the semester, as determined by the university.